 Since Ofsted has been inspecting Pre-School we had received GOOD ratings.
 In October 2018 we received an OUTSTANDING rating, of which we are hugely proud of.
 A copy of the report is available on Ofsted website.

 Our main responsibility is the safeguarding, welfare and well-being of all children in our care.
 As such it is our duty to the children, parents/carers, and staff to act quickly and responsibly in any instance that may come to our attention.

 We aim to provide quality care and play in a safe, stimulating and caring environment.
 We are a NUT FREE Pre-School.

-To offer a broad based curriculum as laid down by the Department for children, schools and families (Dcsf).
-This is learning through play and based on the Early Years Foundation Stage which is made up of personal, social and emotional development, language and communication development, mathematical, literacy, expressive arts and design, physical and understanding of the world.
+Learning through play and based on the Early Years Foundation Stage which is made up of personal, social and emotional development, language and communication development, mathematical, literacy, expressive arts and design, physical and understanding of the world.
 This curriculum is in place from the start of Pre-School through to the end of Primary school reception stage.